A remark on Gatheral's 'most-likely path approximation' of implied volatility: Gatheral's most-likely path approximation

-under the pricing measure $\PP$.
-Here, the volatility term of the diffusion can be time- and state-dependent as in a local volatility model, but also random as in a stochastic volatility model.
 The `most-likely path approximation' to implied Black-Scholes volatility in this model consists of two parts: The first part is the assertion that implied variance -- the square of implied volatility -- can be written as a time-average of weighted expectations of $\sigma^2(t,S_t)$: